-Here’s how to start a consignment shop ― as a brick-and-mortar store ― in nine steps.
+Here’s how to start a consignment shop―as a brick-and-mortar store―in nine steps.

-Designer Goods Consignment
+Designer & Luxury Goods

 Secondhand books are another popular consignment category.
 In addition to regular paperbacks and hardcover books, some used bookstores deal in rare books, such as antiques and signed copies, or specialty books like cookbooks and textbooks.